Yahoo Mail

+Yahoo!
+Mail (also written as Yahoo Mail) is a mailbox provider by Yahoo.
+It is one of the largest email services worldwide, with 225 million users.
+It is accessible via a web browser (webmail), mobile app, or through third-party email clients via the POP, SMTP, and IMAP protocols.
+Users can also connect non-Yahoo e-mail accounts to their Yahoo Mail inbox.
+The service was launched on October 8, 1997.

+The service is free for personal use, with an optional monthly fee for additional features.

+It is available in several languages.

 History

 1997–2002

 Yahoo! made a deal with the online communications company Four11 for co-branded white pages.
 Marvin Gavin, who worked at Four11 as the director of international business development, said "We always had a bias about being acquired by Yahoo.
 They were more entrepreneurial than Microsoft.
 We had a great cultural fit – it made a lot of sense."
 In the end, Yahoo! acquired Four11 for $96 million.
 The purpose behind acquiring Four11 was the company's RocketMail webmail service, which launched in 1997.
 Yahoo! announced the acquisition on October 8, 1997, close to the time that Yahoo!
 Mail was launched.
 Yahoo! chose acquisition rather than internal platform development, because, as Healy said, "Hotmail was growing at thousands and thousands users per week.
 We did an analysis.
 For us to build, it would have taken four to six months, and by then, so many users would have taken an email account.
 The speed of the market was critical."

 The transition to Yahoo!
 Mail was not easy for many Rocketmail users.
 On March 21, 2002, Yahoo! eliminated free software client access and introduced the $29.99 per year Mail Forwarding Service.
 Mary Osako, a Yahoo!
 Spokeswoman, told CNET, "For-pay services on Yahoo!, originally launched in February 1999, have experienced great acceptance from our base of active registered users, and we expect this adoption to continue to grow."